At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 As a small business owner, using invoices is a good business decision.
 Here are some reasons why:

-As we mentioned, an invoice is considered a request for payment.
+- An invoice is to request payment.
 And getting paid for the goods or services you provide is pretty much why you are in business in the first place.

-And you need to keep your finances in order too, right?
+- You need to keep your finances in order too, right?
 Invoices—especially when they each contain a unique invoice number—can make it easy to see what has been paid and what is still owed.
-Your bookkeeper will thank you!
+For accounting purposes, your bookkeeper will thank you!

-If you do have to go chasing down payment (and especially if you have to take legal action in order to do so), invoices can serve as proof that you delivered on a product or service and are still waiting on payment.
+- If you do have to go chasing down payment (and especially if you have to take legal action in order to do so), an invoice serves as proof that you delivered on a product or service and are still waiting on payment.

 What is included in an invoice?